chrisgarcia001/Symbolics/README.md

 ```

 This code can be loaded into the REPL and can prove boolean algebra identity theorems
 interactively.
-Using the *build-prover-fn* function we constructed a function which can
+Using the *build-prover-fn* function we constructed another function
+*bool-prove* (which we then wrapped in pretty printing) which can produce proofs of
-produce proofs of up to 7 steps, and wrapped it in pretty printing.
-The ruleset is
+up to 7 steps.
+The ruleset is bi-directional, meaning that right-hand sides
-bi-directional, meaning that right-hand sides (if encountered) can also be rewritten
+(if encountered) can also be rewritten into left-hand sides.
+Here is a sample
-into left-hand sides.
-Here is a sample usage inside the REPL to prove two theorems:
+usage inside the REPL to prove two theorems:

 ```clojure
 user=> (load-file "resources/bool-algebra-prover.clj")